Principalía: Class symbols

 One distinctive status symbol of the principalía families of the rural pueblos, which remain handed down to their descendants until the present time, is the ownership of a santo or religious statue.
 Principalía families in provinces were mostly hacienderos, who had the means and manpower to maintain and decorate carrozas or floats of sacred images, which are often processed during various religious occasions, most importantly the town fiesta and Holy Week.
 Those who were endowed with more material possessions and power would own images with ivory heads and hands, and crowned with gold or silver halos.
 From the 17th to the 19th century, Spanish missionaries established a system of sponsorship for religious images.
 Those who sponsored santos were called "camareros".
-The prestige associated to being camareros influenced the contemporary trend among well-to-do Filipino Catholic families to sponsor carrozas for processions organized during various religious festivities in the country.
+The prestige associated with being camareros influenced the contemporary trend among well-to-do Filipino Catholic families to sponsor carrozas for processions organized during various religious festivities in the country.